Penstemon whippleanus: Conservation

+Ecology

+Alongside other mountain species such as rosy paintbrush (Castilleja rhexiifolia) and scarlet paintbrush (Castilleja miniata), the dusky penstemon is a host for the geranium plume moth (Amblyptilia pica).
+The geranium plum moth caterpillars, when presented with both leaves and flowers of the dusky penstemon, chose only the flowers.
+The flowers contain significant amounts of boschniakine, an alkaloid whereas the leaves only contain trace amounts.
+The flowers also contain a pyridine named pedicularine and 4-noractinidine.
+The 1983 detection of alkaloids in the species as the first in a penstemon, the iridoids being much better known until then.

 Cultivation

 Dusky penstemons are planted in gardens as an ornamental plant for their large and striking flowers that appear in summer at high elevations or as early as April in low elevations.
 It is very winter hardy, recorded as surviving in USDA zones 4-8 and a UK hardiness of H4.
 In garden conditions they grow in neutral to acid soils and spread rapidly; they are also tolerant of propagation by division.

 In the garden they are, like most members of the genus, drought tolerant but intolerant of poorly draining soils or waterlogged conditions.
 They are more tolerant of moisture than most of the genus.
 They are not demanding of rich soils or fertilization, but do produce more flowers in richer soils.
 Because of its native habitat P. whippleanus is particularly suited to higher elevation gardens.

 Dusky penstemon grows in full sun and partial shade, but are healthier in warmer climates with afternoon shade.
 They are resistant to browsing by deer, but young plants in garden settings are often damaged by eleworms, slugs, or snails.
 They are also vulnerable in garden settings to powdery mildew, rust, leaf spots, and Southern blight.
 Their seeds require cold and moist stratification of three months for good germination rates or to be planted outside over the winter with a similar period of cold conditions.